 Be especially aware of any changes Moles can be present from birth or appear later in life, but after they appear they usually stay the same for many years.
 It is important to notice any changes in a mole's size, shape, or color.

 Check out anything suspicious See a reputable dermatologist right away if you notice any suspicious change on your skin.
 Find one who includes skin cancer and melanoma as a focus of his or her practice.

-The Melanoma Foundation of New England offers a free online training and certification program for beauty industry professionals: The Skinny On Skin
+IMPACT Melanoma offers a free online training and certification program for beauty industry professionals: The Skinny On Skin

 Track your moles and help research Have any worrisome moles?
 Keep tabs on them with Mole Mapper.
 Download the free Mole Mapper app to your iPhone or iPad.
 Mole Mapper allows you to photograph, measure, and track your moles over time so that you can easily become aware of any changes.
 Keep your data private or share it with researchers and help create a database that could make Mole Mapper a screening and diagnostic tool.